30 Environmental Science Careers: How To Be an Earth Scientist

 Anthropologists study how humans and societies behave in the past, present, and future.
 By conducting archaeological and excavation surveys, they better understand Earth’s cultural resources.
 With greater knowledge of the past, we can improve historic preservation.

 Anthropologist careers work with archaeologists and can have extended periods of time in the field.
-They often conduct research for government and consulting.
+They often conduct research and work in either government and consulting fields.

 Percent of Earth Science Careers | 1.0% |